 I'm a backcountry skier.
 I took a heli trip last season to a cabin in BC, where I made ice cream out of snow!

 Except my iPhone.
 You can pry it from my cold, dead hands.

-You think of a question to ask me.
+You're a good conversationalist and can think of a question to ask me.